Skip to Content

 Two matching hats knit in fluffy tan yarn are laid flat on top of each other in a staggered fashion.
 They have seed stitch and columns of coin lace.
 They're surrounded by peach dahlias, white roses, and spiky white coral.

-Hats are a great way to study yarn substitution.
+Knit hats are a great way to study yarn substitution.
 They’re small and comparatively easy, but changes in gauge can make a big difference.
 If something goes wrong, you haven’t invested months of work into the project.
 You can rip it back and restart more easily than you can a sweater.
 You’re also more likely to make major yarn substitutions for a hat than you are for, say, a pair of socks.

-If you look at the pictures in this post, you’ll see two versions of this hat.
+If you look at the pictures in this post, you’ll see two versions of this unisex hat.
 One is knit with silk mohair (the hat sitting on top of the other), while the other is knit with suri alpaca (the hat underneath).
 If you look closely, you’ll see that the suri alpaca hat is a little bigger.
 That’s on purpose.
 I changed the yarn for the second hat but kept everything else exactly the same, including the needle sizes, so I could isolate the effect of just the yarn itself.

 As you can see, the suri alpaca is just slightly thicker than the mohair, which leads to a hat that is overall slightly bigger.
 The stitch definition is also less clear because the suri has a denser halo.

 It turns out learning about yarn substitution is a lot like performing scientific experiments.
 You isolate one variable, test it out, then tweak one more thing, test it, and so on.
-With a hat, that process moves a lot faster!
+With a knitted hat, that process moves a lot faster!

 If you want to make additional substitutions with this simple hat, you could try experimenting with a DK or worsted-weight yarn without a lace-weight fluffer held double.
 You could also test out plant fibers and different yarn constructions (single-ply vs. worsted-spun vs. woolen spun).